kartonfarkas/api_docs/source/suite/exports/export_status.rst

        * If the export process cannot connect and stays in **‘ready’** status for more than one hour, please contact your Emarsys Account Manager.
    * - type
      - string
-     - type of the export
+     - Type of the export
      - * responses
        * registrations
    * - file_name
      - string
-     - name of the output CSV file
+     - Name of the output CSV file
      - If status is not done, it is **NULL**.
    * - ftp_host
      - string
-     - export settings to locate the file if the distribution method is FTP -
+     - Export settings to locate the file if the distribution method is FTP -
    * - ftp_dir
      - string
-     - export settings to locate the file if the distribution method is FTP -
+     - Export settings to locate the file if the distribution method is FTP -

 Errors